-- 24.71.
-Where it appears to WASPA that a breach of the Code has taken place that is serious, requires urgent remedy, and which may cause harm to a significant number of consumers, the following emergency procedure will be used. - 24.72.
+24.71.
+Where it appears to WASPA that a breach of the Code has taken place that is serious, requires urgent remedy, and which may cause harm to a significant number of consumers, the following emergency procedure will be used.

+24.72.
 An adjudicator may request that WASPA use the emergency procedure if there is a risk of ongoing harm to consumers pending an appeal.
-In this case, if an appeal is lodged, WASPA may also use the following emergency procedure. - 24.73.
+In this case, if an appeal is lodged, WASPA may also use the following emergency procedure.

+24.73.
 The member concerned will be notified by WASPA that the emergency procedure has been invoked.
-The member will be given twenty-four (24) hours (excluding weekends and public holidays) to make representations in respect of the emergency hearing. - 24.74.
+The member will be given twenty-four (24) hours (excluding weekends and public holidays) to make representations in respect of the emergency hearing.

+24.74.
 WASPA will convene an emergency panel, consisting of at least three (3) adjudicators.
-No person who could be considered to represent the member concerned may sit on the emergency panel. - 24.75.
+No person who could be considered to represent the member concerned may sit on the emergency panel.

+24.75.
 As soon as reasonably possible, the emergency panel will determine if a breach of the Code has taken place that requires urgent remedy, and prescribe such remedy.
-The panel will provide WASPA with a report detailing their decision. - 24.76.
+The panel will provide WASPA with a report detailing their decision.

+24.75A.
+Any remedy which requires the suspension or termination of services must clearly and unambiguously identify the service or services included in the remedy.

+24.76.
 WASPA will provide the member concerned with access to the emergency panel's report.
 The member concerned must comply with any urgent remedy ordered as soon as practicable.
-Failure to do so constitutes a breach of this Code. - 24.77.
+Failure to do so constitutes a breach of this Code.

+24.77.
 WASPA may also advise the relevant network operator or operators to block a member's access to a specific number or a specific service, or order a member's aggregator to do similarly, if so instructed by an emergency panel.
-Additionally WASPA may send a notification to all WASPA members, if instructed to do so by an emergency panel. - 24.78.
-If the emergency procedure was triggered by a request from an adjudicator concerned about a risk of ongoing harm to consumers pending an appeal, then the member must comply with any urgent remedy ordered until the appeal procedure is completed. - 24.79.
+Additionally WASPA may send a notification to all WASPA members, if instructed to do so by an emergency panel.

+24.78.
+If the emergency procedure was triggered by a request from an adjudicator concerned about a risk of ongoing harm to consumers pending an appeal, then the member must comply with any urgent remedy ordered until the appeal procedure is completed.

+24.79.
 In all other cases, once the emergency procedure has been completed, the breach of the Code will be reviewed using the formal complaint procedure detailed above.
-If, during the formal complaint procedure, the urgent remedy exercised above is deemed to be inappropriate, it may be reversed. - 24.80.
+Both the complainant and the respondent(s) must be given an opportunity to respond to the emergency panel's report.
+If, during the formal complaint procedure, the urgent remedy exercised above is deemed to be inappropriate, it may be reversed.

+24.80.
 The emergency procedure may be invoked for a complaint that is already being handled by the formal complaint procedure.
-In this case, the member must be provided an opportunity to supplement any response already submitted to the formal complaint once the emergency procedure has been completed. - 24.80A.
+In this case, the member must be provided an opportunity to supplement any response already submitted to the formal complaint once the emergency procedure has been completed.

+24.80A.
 An emergency panel may, if the evidence before it indicates possible breaches of clauses of the Code not identified in the initial complaint, amend the triggering complaint to include the additional clauses.
-The member concerned must be given an opportunity to respond to the revised complaint. - 24.81.
-Neither WASPA, nor WASPA's office bearers, adjudicators, employees or contractors shall be liable for any damages whatsoever as a result of exercising the emergency procedure.
+The member concerned must be given an opportunity to respond to the revised complaint.

-Media Monitor
+Heads Up procedure

 24.82.
-The Media Monitor may lodge complaints with WASPA using the procedures outlined above.
+WASPA may lodge complaints using the procedures outlined above.